cryptpi/cryptpi/README.md

 ## Hi there 👋

 ### About Me !
-I'm Moussa Moussaoui Also known as "cryptpi" a computer science student and graphic ux/ui designer , I was never the best at school or academics, I’m just a super curious guy.
-I spend a lot of time coding and designing.
+I'm Moussa Moussaoui Also known as "cryptpi"  a self taught Full Stack developer & Graphic UX/UI designer.
+I was never the best at school or academics, I’m just a super curious guy.
+I spend a lot of time learning, coding and designing.

 ### Portfolios